Panpsychism: Integrated information theory

-Giulio Tononi first articulated Integrated information theory (IIT) in 2004, and it has undergone two major revisions since then.
+Integrated information theory (IIT) was first proposed by Giulio Tononi in 2004, and it has undergone two major revisions since then.
 Tononi approaches consciousness from a scientific perspective, and has expressed frustration with philosophical theories of consciousness for lacking predictive power.
 Though integral to his theory, he refrains from philosophical terminology such as qualia or the unity of consciousness, instead opting for mathematically precise alternatives like entropy function and information integration.
 This has allowed Tononi to create a measurement for integrated information, which he calls phi (Φ).
 He believes consciousness is nothing but integrated information, so Φ measures consciousness.
 As it turns out, even basic objects or substances have a nonzero degree of Φ. This would mean that consciousness is ubiquitous, albeit to a minimal degree.

 The philosopher Hedda Hassel Mørch's views IIT as similar to Russellian monism, while other philosophers, such as Chalmers and John Searle, consider it a form of panpsychism.
 IIT does not hold that all systems are conscious, leading Tononi and Koch to state that IIT incorporates some elements of panpsychism but not others.
 Koch has called IIT a "scientifically refined version" of panpsychism.